leezer94/keonhee-blog/src/content/blog/browser/reflow-repaint.md

 Basically, most `reflows` essentially cause page to be `re-rendered`

-which is very expensive work for browser to do if it happens so many times and so often as well as `repaint`
+which is very expensive work for browser to do if it happens so many times and so often as well as `repaint` ( not exactly the same tho )

 #### These are the lists of what causes browser to reflow and repaint